implement

 false

-Detect changed project files and re-verify from earliest affected step
+Detect changed project files and re-verify from the earliest affected step

 Workflow Diagram